 Go Christmas Shopping & Admire All The Amazing Window Displays

-Whether you choose to do all your shopping at the market, or check out some of the charming shopping galleries (more on those shortly), Brussels offers so much opportunity for you to buy some unique Christmas gifts.
+Whether you choose to do all your shopping at the market, or check out some of the charming shopping galleries (more on those shortly), Brussels offers so much opportunity for you to buy some unique Christmas gifts and souvenirs.

 And from natural garlands, sparkling tinsel and twinkling fairy lights, to moving displays of chocolate and toys, your eyes will also be in for a treat when it comes to all the incredible window displays you’ll see!